London Marathon 2018: The Travel Info You Need To Know

 Here's all you need to know about getting around London this Sunday as thousands take to the capital for the London Marathon.

-More than 50,000 runners will be pounding the pavements of the capital this Sunday (23) for the 2017 London Marathon, with the main race starting at 10am.
+More than 50,000 runners will be pounding the pavements of the capital on Sunday 22nd April for the 2018 London Marathon, with the main race starting at 10am.

 The tens of thousands of runners and spectators have prompted some notable travel changes.

 Transport For London's Travel Map for the London Marathon